top of page

 usgs-ZpC7sJVovLM-unsplash_edited.jpg

 The Legal Needs Project aims to extend the understanding of legal needs faced by clients of the Australian legal assistance sector.
-Funded for three years by Macquarie University, the research examines the nature of legal need and the mechanisms that generate legal problems in the context of disadvantage.
-The study is motivated by three central questions:
+The research examines the nature of legal need and the mechanisms that generate legal problems in the context of disadvantage.

 1. What is the nature of legal need, and how do we define it?